Orange-Cyberdefense/bof/README.md

 BOF is a Python 3.6+ library that should be imported in scripts.
 It has no installer yet so you need to refer to the `bof` subdirectory which contains the library (inside the repository) in your project or to copy the folder to your project's folder.
-Then, inside your code (or interactively):
+Then, inside your code (or interactively), you can import the
+library:

 ```python
 import bof